 1. Publish or edit documents:Enter "Content Management" under "Publish Document", or edit an existing document.

-2. Select the corresponding category:Ensure that the "Category" you select is based on the content model you modify or create.
+2. Select the corresponding category:Make sure the "category" you choose is based on the content model you modify or create.
 Only then will the corresponding custom fields be displayed.

 Display personalized content in the template

-The value of the custom field is ultimately reflected in the personalized display on the front-end page.The template system of Anqi CMS supports Django template engine syntax, utilizing its powerful tags and filters, you can easily present these custom data to the users.
+The value of the custom field ultimately manifests in the personalized display on the front-end page.The AnQi CMS template system supports Django template engine syntax, using its powerful tags and filters, you can easily display these custom data to users.

-1. Invoke a single custom field:If you want to display a specific custom field on the content detail page (for example)archive/detail.html) such as "Movie Director" ()director), you can usearchiveDetailTags:
+1. Invoke a single custom field:If you want to display a specific custom field in the content detail page (for examplearchive/detail.html) such as "Film Director", you can usedirector)archiveDetailTags:

 <p>导演:{% archiveDetail with name="director" %}</p>

-Here,name="director"It corresponds to the 'call field' you set in the background.
+here,name="director"This corresponds to the "trigger field" you set up in the background.
 The system will automatically retrieve the current document'sdirectorfield value and display it.
-You can also assign it to a variable for use:
+You can also assign it to a variable for further use:

 {% archiveDetail movieDirector with name="director" %}